canonical/kafka-operator/docs/how-to/deploy/deploy-azure.md

 ### Azure CLI

-Install the Azure CLI on Linux distributions by following the [Azure CLI's installation guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
+Install the Azure CLI on Linux distributions by following the [Azure CLI installation guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).

 Verify that it is correctly installed: